G-Force-WRO/Wro-Future-Engineers/README.md

 ### Code Overview:
-_The robot's functionality is driven by a carefully crafted code that orchestrates its movements.
-Below are key components of the code:
+The robot's functionality is driven by a carefully crafted code that orchestrates its movements.

 #### Library Inclusions:
 The code includes essential libraries such as Wire, Adafruit_Sensor, and Adafruit_BNO055 for interfacing with sensors and motor control.